mvoemel/ticket-master/README.md

 ## Test

-Run `npm run test` to test a microservice.
+Run `npm run test` to run a test suit in a microservice.
+Run `npm run test:ci` to run tests only once without the `--watchAll` flag.

 ## Publish new npm Version of Common Package